The Short Short Version:

 I see the psychiatrist again, and since it doesn’t seem to be doing much for my mood yet, he raises my Prozac dose to 40 mg.

 I continue to see my new therapist weekly, mostly focused on CBT (cognitive and behavioural therapy) techniques.
-She seems shocked by the number of books I have read on the topic of depression treatment.
+She seems shocked by the number of books I have read on the topic of depression treatment, as apparently most of her patients are not so proactive.
 I do not feel like it is particularly a lot.

 December 1, 2009